Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/living_npcs.md

    If you can stomach it, I'd appreciate you dealing with it.
 Don't expect a high reward - while Alenna does her job, there is no problem for me, and she would never abandon the poor people of New Arvandal."
    [[thvl_overview]]
-   "The Thieves' Guild—nothing but a band of miscreants who think they’re above the laws of New Arvandal.
+   "The Thieves' Guild—nothing but a band of miscreants who think they're above the laws of New Arvandal.
     Their smuggling operations rob merchants of their livelihood and cheat our infrastructure of its rightful dues.
-    And let’s not mince words—every coin they pocket is one stolen from our community.
+    And let's not mince words—every coin they pocket is one stolen from our community.
-    You’re capable, resourceful.
-If you help me stifle their efforts you’ll not only gain my gratitude but the admiration of every honest citizen here.
+    You're capable, resourceful.
+If you help me stifle their efforts you'll not only gain my gratitude but the admiration of every honest citizen here.
     Find out how they get goods through and I'll be able to station Guardsmen accordingly.
     If they force your blade, you may act as the arm of the law with my permission."